Oxygeeeen/real-estate/README.md

 - **Chakra-UI:** The UI is designed using Chakra-UI, a simple, modular, and accessible component library for React.

-- **Rapid API Integration:** Casaz leverages Rapid API for fetching real-time data, ensuring accurate and up-to-date property information.
+- **Rapid API Integration:** It leverages Rapid API for fetching real-time data, ensuring accurate and up-to-date property information.

 ## Getting Started

-To get started with Casaz, follow these steps:
+To get started, follow these steps:

 1. **Clone the Repository:**
    ```bash